 Once we are on the case, our legal team will conduct a detailed investigation of how the accident happened and identifying who should be held responsible.

 We will interview witnesses, collect physical evidence from the accident scene and seek security camera footage that may have captured the accident.
 We will analyze your medical records to determine the extent of your injuries and your future medical needs.

-A pedestrian accident attorney at Hardison & Cochran will evaluate all the insurance policies that may be available to provide compensation to you.
+The pedestrian accident attorneys at Hardison & Cochran will evaluate all the insurance policies that may be available to provide compensation to you.

 For example, some pedestrian accidents involve hit-and-run drivers.
 If you were struck by a driver who fled the scene and was not apprehended, you may seek compensation for your injuries through the uninsured motorist (UM) portion of your auto insurance policy.
 Uninsured motorist protection covers hit-and-run drivers who are not identified.